Scientific name: Hirundo rustica

 Report a sighting

-- Bird Studies Canada is working to advance the understanding, appreciation and conservation of wild birds and their habitat in Ontario and elsewhere.
-For more information on how you can help, visit
+- Birds Canada is working to advance the understanding, appreciation and conservation of wild birds and their habitat in Ontario and elsewhere.
+For more information on how you can help, visit Birds Canada’s website.

 Be a good steward

-- Private land owners have a very important role to play in species recovery.
-If you find a barn swallow nesting on your land, you may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats.
+- Private landowners have a very important role to play in species recovery.
+If you find species at risk on your land, you may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats, such as the Species at Risk Stewardship Program.

 - If you have buildings such as a shed or barn on your property where Barn Swallows could nest, you can encourage them by creating an opening or leaving a way for them to enter the building.
 Ledges may be installed if rough vertical surfaces are not available.
 It is helpful to provide a source of mud near the building entrance, particularly during dry weather.